rosenam/cirsium-2022/README.md

 Create a new conda environment for the project: conda create --name mycustomenv

 ## Quality assessment of raw reads
-Raw reads (.fastq files) were given an initial assessment using [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+Raw reads (.fastq files) were given an initial assessment using [FASTQC v.0.11.9](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Initial quality control measures should be taken according to these results.

 ## Raw read trimming
 Adapter content and low quality reads were trimmed using [Trimmomatic v.0.39](http://www.usadellab.org/cms/?page=trimmomatic) for paired-end reads and options set to: